 While this not only creates all the parts needed, Rails also provides what is commonly known as separation of concerns.
 This is done by keeping all aspects related to the database in the model and all aspects of the views kept inside the template files.
 The controller is in charge of communication between the two.
 With the separation, bugs can be more easily identified and can result in quicker fixes.

 Another benefit many developers enjoy is the built-in database support Rails provides.
-While PHP, as all others do, gives the ability to access data stored inside a database, Rails provides an experience where querying language knowledge can be used but can be done without.
-Using a method like the one below, a user can get all of the data stored inside a table called “users”.
+While PHP, as all others do, gives the ability to access data stored in a database, Rails provides an experience where querying language knowledge can be used but can be done without.
+Using a method like the one below, a user can get all of the data stored in a table called “users”.

 That’s all!
 And if you want only certain columns inside the table, this can be done with just a small tweak